-Surge is a Calgary based exploration & production company that is engaged in the business of acquiring and developing operated oil-weighted properties.
-Surge will continue to identify and actively pursue strategic acquisitions with synergistic characteristics such as existing long life producing assets or opportunities with significant, low risk upside potential.
+Surge is a Calgary based company that is engaged in the exploration, development and production of oil and gas from properties in western Canada.
 Surge's common shares are traded on the Toronto Stock Exchange ("TSX") under the symbol SGY.